galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing.md

 2. Run *SimBankIVT*  - you can follow its progress in the job console by running the Docker command ```docker ps -a``` to see the run container being created.
 When the run finishes successfully, the Jenkins job is updated to report that the test passed.
 3. View the output of the automated run by selecting *Galasa > Initialise Galasa Framework* from the Eclipse menu.
 The Galasa console reporting runs successfully.
 4. Click the *Galasa* icon on the Eclipse toolbar.
 Two new Galasa views open; *Galasa Results* and *Galasa Runs*.
-5. Run the Jenkins job again by clicking **Build Now** to see the new run in the *Galasa Runs* view.
+5. Run the Jenkins job again to see the new run in the *Galasa Runs* view.
 The *Galasa Results* view contains two RASs; a local RAS and an automation RAS.
 6. On the automation branch, expand **All runs** and then expand **Today's runs** to view the automation run from Jenkins.
 7. Double-click the run name to open the results window, which you can use to view the test results.

-Alternatively, you can submit automation tests from within Eclipse instead of Jenkins; select *Galasa->Submit tests to automation* option from the Eclipse menu to choose the runs that you want to submit.
+Alternatively, you can submit automation tests from within Eclipse instead of Jenkins; select the *Galasa->Submit tests to automation* option from the Eclipse menu to choose the runs that you want to submit.

-Now that the ecosystem is successfully created on the VM, anyone with access to the VM can run tests using the centralized configuration settings and can view the same test logs and results.
+Now that the ecosystem is successfully created on the VM, anyone with access to that VM can run tests that use the centralized configuration settings and can view the test logs and results.
 Tests can be run headlessly, without the need to keep individual workstations active.